Jeff Arce/Jarce ArtThor

 Suddenly, everything stopped.

 A majestic sound came undulating over the speakers, melodic, yet haunting.
-Jaws fell open as she sashayed on toward them.
-Her black tape bikini shimmered under the light, igniting the intricate shapes.
+Jaws fell open as she sauntered toward them, swaying those hourglass hips like poetry.
+Her black tape bikini glistened under the light, igniting the intricate shapes.
 There was a cry like bending sirens to theme her walk, and then there was a robust drumline.
-Peering through her ropes of yellow and blue and red and pink hair like a feral beast, she looked at him.
-A ravenous hunger possessed her gaze.
-She placed a slender hand against the bouncer’s barreled chest.
+Peering through her ropes of yellow and blue and red and pink braids like a feral beast, she looked at him.
+A ravenous hunger possessed her green gaze.
+She placed a slender hand against the bouncer’s brawny chest.
 He paused, swallowing a dreadful lump in his throat.
 His face turned sickly pale.
 No more words were needed.
 The bouncer let go of Tyler and simply removed himself from the scene, his head hanging as low as his spirit.
-She grinned at him pruriently when the blare of energy-fueled electric guitars bellowed from the speakers.
+She grinned at him ardently when the blare of energy-fueled electric guitars bellowed from the speakers.

 The woman closed in.
-Chase saw a storm of obfuscated emotion wash over his friend’s face but for only a moment.
-It wasn’t long before his hubris was quickened again.
+Chase saw a storm of confused emotion wash over his friend’s face but for only a moment.
+It wasn’t long before his hubris took over again.

 “What is this?”
 Chase asked, incredulous.
 His heart was pounding.

 Then the man with the cruelly scarred face was suddenly there.
-“A gift from our Madam Bassy.”
-He said it almost plaintively, drawing his eyes down like a beaten dog forced to entertain a savage ritual.
+“A gift from our Madam Bassy,” he said meekly, drawing his eyes down like a beaten dog forced to entertain a savage ritual.
 “She saw your displeasure with Lady Tanya.
 Dissatisfaction will not stand here at our Madam’s Basilica.”

-The stunning lady drew back her purple painted lips to bare those brilliant teeth again.
+The stunning lady drew back her purple painted lips to bare those brilliant teeth of hers.
 “That I am.”

 Chase did not trust it.
 “This is a trick.”